 “I was living in Atlanta for six years during my run on Vampire Diaries.
-During that time, I was constantly on the Internet looking at houses in L.A.
+During that time, I was constantly on the internet looking at houses in L.A.
 I never really found what I liked, not everything,” Dobrev tells us.
 “One day at Julie Plec’s house, the creator of our show, I was getting ready for the MTV Video Awards and saw the listing.
 It was one block away.
 I ran straight over in my full-length gown.
 My realtor and I walked through the house in five minutes, and I put an offer in right then and there.”

 A focal point of the living room is an original commissioned work from street artist Bradley Theodore.
 “I kept seeing Bradley’s work sprinkled throughout New York City.
 When I found out who the artist was, I stalked him on Instagram.
 We became friends after I DMed him.
 I asked if he would make me something for the house.”

 The open flow and inviting décor prove ideal for entertaining, a goal of Dobrev’s.
-“I entertain quite a bit, whether it’s game nights, dinner parties or just cooking at home.
+“I entertain quite a bit, whether it’s game nights, dinner parties, or just cooking at home.
 When the house isn’t filled with friends, I want to feel comfortable,” she tells us.
-“I’m not a super modern aesthetic person.
+“I’m not a super-modern aesthetic person.
 I feel it’s cold.
-When I see a modern couch I don’t necessarily want to sit on it, I want to appreciate it as art.”
+When I see a modern couch, I don’t necessarily want to sit on it.
+I want to appreciate it as art.”

-Summing up the playful mixology built for generous entertaining, Dobrev's firs purchase for the house was a ping-pong table.“I love ping-pong so much, and for the first time I had a space that could fit a table,” says Dobrev.
+Summing up the playful mixology built for generous entertaining, Dobrev's first purchase for the house was a ping-pong table.“I love ping-pong so much, and for the first time I had a space that could fit a table,” says Dobrev.
 “I figured if push comes to shove, I can sleep on the ping-pong table with a sleeping bag.
 I didn’t even have a mattress yet.”

-That’s sound logical to us.
+That sounds logical to us.